timeplus-io/docs/docs/viz.md

   * Suffix or prefix
   * Number of decimal
   * Font size
-  * Whether to show sparkline
+  * Show/hide sparkline
-  * Whether to show delta for last value vs. the current value
+  * Show/hide delta for last value vs. the current value

 ### Table

-Show the data as a list table.
+Shows the data as a list table.

 * Data settings
   * Update mode: append only, or show data points from the last timestamp, or choose a key column as show latest row for each key value.